cuongnguyenCNN/cuongnguyenCNN/02-tools/AI wrapper/noteflowai.md

     + With each table on the database, we will map it on each interface on back end and front end.
 - every user will have three notes for free.
 Over on three, user have to buy more notes or upgrade to pro with no limitation of feature on this tool.
 - User can create new folder and edit folder name as they want.
+- Design database and reused component
+- Following all coding standard like : KISS, DRY, SOLID, REFACTORY, REUSED

 Mình vừa nhìn kỹ UI bạn gửi, thì NoteFlow AI của bạn đã có các ý chính mạnh rồi: